Daniela is a senior associate in our New York office specialising in dispute resolution in the fields of infrastructure, oil & gas, and mining.

-Daniela is qualified to practice law in Ecuador and the State of New York.
-She speaks Spanish, English and is proficient in French.
+Daniela is qualified to practice law in Ecuador and New York.
+Daniela is native in Spanish and fluent English.

-successfully representing an international oil company in an AAA / ICDR commercial arbitration (New York seat) relating to rights and remedies pursuant to an agreement governed by New York law to share costs and monetary awards of investment arbitration against a South American state (claim US$ 500 million)
+- successfully representing a South American oil company in an AAA / ICDR commercial arbitration (New York seat) relating to rights and remedies pursuant to an agreement governed by New York law to share costs and monetary awards of investment arbitration against a South American state (claim US$ 558 million)

-successfully representing a major E&P company in an ICDR arbitration seated in New York against a drilling company under three deep-water drilling rig contracts (governed by New York law) for an indemnity claim arising out of a recently created tax in the U.S.
+- successfully representing a major E&P company in an ICDR arbitration (New York seat) against a drilling company under three deep-water drilling rig contracts (governed by New York law) for an indemnity claim arising out of a recently created tax in the U.S.

-- representing a South-American joint venture in an ICC commercial arbitration (seated in Madrid) relating to the breach of an EPC contract for the construction of an off shore regasification terminal in a South American state (claim US$ 700 million)
+- representing a South-American joint venture in an ICC commercial arbitration (Madrid seat) relating to the breach of an EPC contract for the construction of an off shore regasification terminal in a South American state (claim US$ 700 million)

-- representing a Spanish oil company in an CIArb commercial arbitration (London seat) relating to the termination of a contract governed by English law regulating potential business ventures in an African state
+- representing a Spanish oil company in a CIArb commercial arbitration (London seat) relating to the termination of a contract governed by English law regulating potential business ventures in an African state

 - successfully representing the Republic of Costa Rica in international investment arbitration proceedings David Aven and others v.
 Costa Rica under DR-CAFTA and UNCITRAL arbitration rules.
 The case involved the development of a residential project by American investors that was suspended by the environmental agency for infringements on wetlands.
 Herbert Smith Freehills won Latin Lawyer's Dispute of the Year Award in 2018 for this victory